VR-25/acc/README.md

 ---
 #### SETUP STEPS

 - Install
 1. Install from Magisk Manager or custom recovery.
 2. Reboot
 3. [Optional] customize /data/media/0/acc/config.txt either with acc commands or a text editor.

 - Upgrade
 1. Install from Magisk Manager or custom recovery.
+Note that by default, acc upgrades itself ~10 minutes after accd is started/restarted.
+Update zips weigh just a few kilobytes.
 2. Reboot

-- ROM updates
--- If the ROM supports `addon.d` feature, skip this.
-Else, follow the upgrade steps above.

 - Uninstall
-1. Magisk: use Magisk Manager or other tool; legacy: flashing the same version again removes all traces of acc from /system.
+1. Use Magisk Manager or other utility.
 2. Reboot

+- Notes on legacy (/system install)
+If the ROM supports addon.d, acc persists across ROM updates.
+Flashing the same acc version again uninstalls it.